-- Opportunities for helping to Get Out The Vote include: dissemination of information packets to voters, phone banking voters regarding voter registration and education about the election process, and later in the fall, phone banking to Get Out The Vote.
+- Opportunities for helping to Get Out The Vote include: dissemination of voting information, phone and text banking to increase voter registration, inform voters about the three ways to vote, and to Get Out The Vote.

 - You Can Vote also provides free monthly webinars so you follow updates and changes in voting procedures for the November election.
 Sign up for upcoming events with You Can Vote here.

 Sign up to be a Poll Worker/Precinct Official

 - Many poll workers/precinct officials who typically serve during elections are over the age of 65, and therefore at greater risk of COVID-19 complications.
 Consequently, there is a high need for additional people to work during Early Voting and on Election Day.